ibm-cloud-docs/secrets-manager/iam-credentials.md

 In the **Assign access** step of the Create IAM credentials wizard, choose a scope of access for your secret.

 1. To use an existing service ID, select an ID from the list.
-If the source account is a specific other account, provide the IAM ID of the service ID.
+If the source account is a specific other account, provide the ID of the service ID, in the following format: `ServiceId-c0c7cfa4-b24e-4917-ad74-278f2fee5ba0`.

    Choose this option when you need {{site.data.keyword.secrets-manager_short}} to generate and manage only an API key for your IAM credentials secret, and not the service ID itself.
 The API key inherits the access policy of the service ID that you select from your account.
 Only the service IDs that you have access to are displayed.

 2. To generate both a new service ID and API key for the secret, select an access group.
-If the source account is a specific account, provide the IAM IDs of the wanted access groups.
+If the source account is a specific account, provide the IDs of the wanted access groups.

    By selecting an access group, you determine the scope of permissions that are assigned to the service ID and the API key.
 The API key is generated and associated with your new IAM credential.
 You can assign up to 10 access groups.